 Being Open to Criticism

-There is always the chance of having mismatched visions of required service and quality between customers and product/service providers that cannot be avoided and can lead to customer dissatisfaction.
+When you set up a business website, there is always the chance of having mismatched visions of required service and quality between customers and product/service providers that cannot be avoided and can lead to customer dissatisfaction.
 Businesses need to be open and get used to hearing the truth (that might sometimes be unpleasant) directly from their customers and not run away from them.

 Respond to a bad review without coming from a defensive or angry place.
 The trick to diffuse this kind of a volatile situation is to not take it personally.
 The truth is that the customer is not upset with you but with the product or service that you are providing.

 Being able to listen patiently shows that you are actually paying attention to their problem and can help the situation.
 By apologizing gracefully and offering a solution to the problem often works very well as sometimes it is this empathy that the customer is looking for.

 Apologies are necessary for certain situations and you and your company will be respected for the efforts to make amends.
 Trying to cover up a problem is never the right approach.
 Be sincere in your apology and show that you are in control of the situation.
 This will work towards mending your past mistakes and also build a stronger relationship going forward.